In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 Create the project

-Create a new project and add the Device Connect packages:
+Create the same project on the sensor device and your development machine, and add the Device Connect packages:

 mkdir ~/device-connect-d2d